Hustlers HC: Music

-The group has released two singles through Nation Records: "Big Trouble in Little Asia" / "Let the Hustlers Play" in 1993 and "On a Ride" / "Vigilante" 1994.
+The group released two singles through Nation Records: "Big Trouble in Little Asia" / "Let the Hustlers Play" in 1993 and "On a Ride" / "Vigilante" 1994.
 They are credited with being one of the first Asian hip hop groups.
 Their music mixes gangsta rap lyrics and stylistics with jazz like beats, which combines to form a unique hip hop sound.
 The group uses their lyrics to discuss political and social issues pertinent to the Asian community.